Why working with a web developer takes your client projects to the next level

 As a designer, you are judged by the end result.
 A beautiful website that loads slowly or doesn't work properly falls back on your reputation, even if the problem was in the technical implementation.

-Clients make no distinction between design and technology.
-To them, you are responsible for the entire project.
+Clients do not distinguish between design and technology.
+For them, you are responsible for the entire project.
 A technical problem can destroy all your beautiful design work.

 This is where the magic of collaboration comes in.
 By partnering with an experienced web developer, you can focus on what you do best: the creative process, client contact, and translating requirements into visual concepts.